forcedotcom/cli/releasenotes/README.md

 [Click here for the v48 release notes.](./v48.md)

+## 49.6.1 (August 13, 2020)

+* NEW: Increase the number of Salesforce records that a CLI command returns with the new `maxQueryLimit` config value.
+The default value is 10,000.
+For example, if your Salesforce org contains 15,000 roles, and you run `sfdx force:mdapi:listmetadata -m Role`, the command returns only 10,000 roles by default.
+The CLI command warns you that it hasn't returned all the records.
+Set the config value to see all the roles:

+  `$ sfdx force:config:set maxQueryLimit=20000`

+  The corresponding environment variable is SFDX_MAX_QUERY_LIMIT.

+* CHANGE: We've upgraded the CLI's version of Node.js to 12.18.3.

+* FIX: The Salesforce CLI installer works as expected on macOS Catalina (10.15) and later.
+Double-click the `*.pkg` file and you're off!  ([Github ssue #359](../../../issues/359))

 ## 49.5.0 (August 6, 2020)

 * NEW: Create a hook to customize the behavior of some Salesforce CLI commands.
 A hook is a piece of code that runs at a specific lifecycle event during command execution.
 For example, create a hook for `force:source:push` to make IDs in source files unique after they've been converted to metadata format but before they're sent to the org.